Tribal Trail Connector

 Will the traffic model be incorporated in this project?

-Yes, the traffic model will be completed in mid-May, and will be utilized significantly as part of the project.
+Yes, the traffic model was completed in January 2019, and will be utilized significantly as part of the project.

 Does the County have control over the design process?